 It can be difficult to fully comprehend the monumental effects throwing a cup out a window or dropping food packaging on the ground can have.
-To decrease littering in your community, it’s important to educate the public on what littering is and how it affects our environment.
-The following littering facts can arm you to help do your part to end littering and encourage others to do the same.
+The following littering facts aim to shed light on what littering is, why people litter, how litter affects the environment and what you can do to end littering and encourage others to do the same.

 What are the Most Commonly-Littered Items?

 Litter can take a variety of forms, but some items are littered more frequently than others.
-In a study by Keep America Beautiful, researchers found that the most littered items include:
+In a study by Keep America Beautiful (KAB), researchers found that frequently littered items include:

 - Cigarette butts